 To be writing about him this year also feels particularly appropriate: 2017 marks a century since the Victor Talking Machine Company in New York issued a shellac disc – catalogue number 18255 – performed by the Original Dixieland ‘Jass’ Band of New Orleans, or ODJB.
 Side A was ‘Dixie Jass Band One-Step’ and on the reverse side ‘Livery Stable Blues’.
 This was ostensibly the first jazz record ever released: March 5th, 1917.
 Tony Sbarbaro played drums.

 The recordings were made acoustically, with the musicians crowding around a large horn (rather like an old-fashioned gramophone horn – which in essence is exactly what it was, working in reverse), the sound being cut instantaneously into a wax disc.
 Victor’s recording engineer, Charles Sooy, was able to ‘mix’ the record only by physically positioning the musicians closer or further from the horn.
+For more infomation on this process please see ‘Library #7: Drums And Acoustic Recording Technology’.
 That all the instruments are not only audible but sound reasonably balanced is proof of Sooy’s skill at this arcane science.
 Despite the supposed problems surrounding the recording of drums – demoting drummers to mere cymbal-tappers even on many much later recordings – Sbarbaro is very present in the mix and is playing a complete kit:

 “Tony used a gigantic, twenty-eight-inch street drum and made himself heard blocks away.
 At least one and preferably two cowbells were essential to the new style, plus a large-sized woodblock for continuous use during the choruses, when it replaced the snare drum.
 Sbarbaro’s practice involved use of the snare on verses, ‘minstrel style’ woodblock on choruses, returning again to the snare drum on the last half of the last chorus.” – H.O.
 Brunn.

 Brunn’s inventory of Sbarbaro’s equipment is accurate – we can tell as much from the photo at the top of the page – but he neglects to mention that, at least on the 1917 recordings, Sbarbaro did not have a reliable bass drum pedal.
 Photos of the band during that year reveal what appears to be an ‘overhang’-style pedal, one of many archaic contraptions which predated the Ludwig pedal which was the eventual forerunner of all modern bass drum pedals.
 In addition to this, Sbarbaro also utilised the lost art of ‘double drumming’, an early attempt to combine the job of a bass drummer and a snare drummer in one person.
 Ragtime drummers would often play the usual vertically-positioned bass drum with one hand and a snare drum with the other, inclined steeply to allow ease of access to the playing surfaces of both drums (see picture).
-Thus, when Sbarbaro plays the bass drum on these early recordings it’s with his right stick, and he has had to lean down slightly to reach it – in other words, those deep booms you hear (0:57, for example) are important moments that he’s gone out of his way to accentuate.
+Thus, when Sbarbaro plays the bass drum on these early recordings it’s with his left stick, and he has had to lean down slightly to reach it – in other words, those deep booms you hear (0:57, for example) are important moments that he’s gone out of his way to accentuate.
 The early ODJB sides are some of the only recordings we have of this style of playing.
-It’s also worth listening to his imaginative use of the cowbell, often playing variations on a classic ragtime motif – accenting every third 8th-note – which implies a 3-over-2 ‘clave’-type rhythm also associated with the traditional music of New Orleans and the Carribbean.
+It’s also worth listening to his imaginative use of the cowbell, often playing variations on a classic ragtime motif – accenting every third 8th-note – which implies a 3-over-2 ‘clave’-type rhythm also associated with the traditional music of New Orleans and the Caribbean.
+The snare drums used by Sbarbaro and his contemporaries were usually single-tension instruments tuned with t-rods similar to the 1910s ‘Snapper’ design.

-Sadly the drums were not as well-recorded by the London engineers as they had been on the American sides.
-However, in the process of their British performances and recordings the ODJB profoundly affected young European musicians in a manner that no other visiting band ever had.
-The great Irish drummer Bill Harty, who came to prominence in the dance bands of the ‘thirties later attested to Sbarbaro’s significant stature in London musical circles immediately following the Armisitice:
+When it comes to that, it’s undeniable that the ODJB as an entity profoundly affected young European musicians, in a manner that no other visiting band ever had.
+And Sbarbaro’s impact on the percussive community of these isles was no less keenly-felt.
+The great Irish drummer Bill Harty, who really came to prominence in the dance bands of the later ‘twenties, attested to Sbarbaro’s significant stature in London musical circles immediately following the Armistice:

 “One of the outstanding drummers of this period was Tony, of the Original Dixieland Jazz band.
 Tony’s set consisted of a bass drum, pedal, side drum, a wood block, one cow bell and an enormous Chinese cymbal.
 Tony could not read, but produced a fine rhythm, using four-in-a-bar on the bass drum which could pass muster even today.” – Bill Harty, 1934.

-The two arguments against Sbarbaro’s position of importance with regard to ‘twenties jazz drumming are these: 1) Sbarbaro came to prominence and made many of his key recordings before the 20s.
-2) The ODJB didn’t really play ‘true’ jazz, as it would later be understood (i.e. swing rhythm, improvised solos, etc.)
+Why, then, did I choose Tony as our third-most-important Hero?
+The two main arguments against his position of importance with regard to ‘twenties jazz drumming are thus: firstly, that he came to prominence and made many of his key recordings before the 1920s even began; secondly, that the ODJB didn’t really play ‘true’ jazz, as it would later be understood (i.e. using pronounced swing rhythm, proper improvised solos, etc).

 Tony Sbarbaro and the Original Dixieland Jazz band made an indelible mark on the world, though they enjoyed their best years and made their masterpieces before the Jazz Age to which they eventually gave their name had even begun.
 However, they had clearly set the agenda for the next generation of musicians, and Tony can rightly be acknowledged as the very first individual to win fame as that most invidious of creatures – the Jazz drummer.